s-d-le/tanstack-react-table-mega-example/README.md

 ## Description

-This project implements a Notion table view with sorting, rearrangement, resizing, and filtering capabilities using the Notion API.
+This project implements `@tanstack/react-table` with sorting, rearrangement, resizing, and filtering using Notion API and `@dnd-kit`

 ## Installation